-The white grape variety (also Badacsony 2, Zephyr) is according to the breeding list a new variety between Hárslevelü x Leányka.
-But in the VIVC catalogue Hárslevelü x Fetească Albă is mentioned (Leányka and Fetească Albă are often confused).
-According to DNA-analyses both statements are wrong and the true parenthood is unknown (ex Winegrapes).
-The cross was made in Hungary in 1951 by the breeder Ferenc Király.
-The early maturing vine produces mild, aromatic white wines with aromas of currants.
+According to the breeding list, the white grape variety (also Badacsony 2, Zephyr) is a new variety between Hárslevelű x Leányka.
+In the VIVC catalogue, however, Hárslevelű x Fetească Albă is stated (Leányka and Fetească Albă are often confused).
+According to DNA analyses, both statements are wrong and the true parentage unknown (ex Wine Grapes).
+The cross was made in 1951 in Hungary by the breeder Ferenc Király.
+The early-maturing vine produces mild, aromatic white wines with flavours of redcurrants.
 It is cultivated in the areas of Eger and Etyek-Buda (for sparkling wine production).
-In the year 216, 15 hectares of vineyard area were declared with a decreasing tendency (statistics Kym Anderson).
+In 2016, 15 hectares of vines were reported with a decreasing trend (Kym Anderson statistics).